-Whether it’s your first time in Thailand’s capital city of Bangkok or one among many visits, the thing that is bound to make a lasting impression on you is the incredible shopping to be had in the amazing City of Angels.
+Whether it’s your first time in Thailand’s capital city of Bangkok or one among many visits, the thing that is bound to make a lasting impression on you is the incredible shopping to be had in the amazing City of Angels, with options to explore the best shopping mall in Bangkok.
 Shopping is an integral part of Bangkokian life like nowhere else in the world, and shopping in Bangkok is hands down the city’s most all-time popular pastime.

 The first thing about all this that you will notice, of course, is that within the many streets and side-streets (called “soi” in the Thai language), a bit of shopping is to actually available in so many different forms.
 This is true particularly in the heart of the city and its bustling commercial district, known as the Bangkok Siam area.